AbtinMogharabin/AS-shiny/README.md

 ### App access

 At the moment, the best way to run the app is to directly run the AS-Shiny.R file.
 Unfortunately, the shinyapp server is a little weak to handle this apps (after all, R was designed for convenient data analysis, not for designing web apps).
 The current configuration can be found [here](https://amogharab.shinyapps.io/AS-Shiny/) but due to the server problems, you might need to refresh the page multiple times to get the app open properly.
-I'm working on a custom architecture to fix this.

 <img src="Images/Env.png" alt="Image" width="840" height="450">